Well, Madam, I love your question!

 Our men love pleasing us and, most of the time, they just want to know how to do it and that they are doing the right thing.
 Your appreciation of his efforts will encourage him to continue with the compliments.

 How do you react to compliments from your partner?
-Leave a comment below or join the discussion on Facebook.
+If you need any help, let our discussion board moderators know.